 Please note: disability documentation sent to Disability Access Services is not shared with Health Services.
 If you want Health Services to receive your documentation, you must send it to them directly.

-DOCUMENTATION GUIDELINES Disability documentation should be written in English on official letterhead, signed and dated, by an appropriate licensed professional, and:
+Disability documentation should be written in English on official letterhead, signed and dated, by an appropriate licensed professional, and:- Describe the:

 Accommodation Letter Request

-If you are already registered and have an existing accommodation plan/accommodation letter in place, please complete the Accommodation Letter Request Form.
+- If you are already registered and have an existing accommodation plan/accommodation letter in place, please complete the Semester Request Form on Accommodate.
+Please refer to this instructional video to walk you through the process.
 Completing this form each semester notifies DAS which faculty you are requesting receive your accommodation letter.

 Requesting Accommodations